codesuki/react-d3-components/README.md

 * Tests

 ## Changelog
+* 0.4.6: Added sort property to PieChart, same usage as d3.Pie.sort().
+Added support for strokeWidth, strokeDasharray, strokeLinecap to LineChart, can be string or function.
+Small bug fixes.
 * 0.4.5: Fixed tooltip not showing when mouse is over tooltip symbol.
 Tooltip will soon be revamped to allow custom components.
 * 0.4.4: Fixed tooltip position inside relative layout containers.
 Moved to webpack.
 * 0.4.3: Fixed tooltip not showing in Safari.